Sustainability8 min readJuly 7, 2026

 The real question: total cost of ownership

-The sticker price of an electric vehicle (EV) is typically £5,000–15,000 higher than an equivalent petrol car.
-But the sticker price is only one part of the story.
-Over 3–5 years, fuel savings, lower maintenance costs, and (in some markets) tax incentives can make an EV significantly cheaper to own than a petrol equivalent.
-This guide breaks down every cost component with real 2026 numbers for both the UK and US.
+The sticker price of an EV is typically £5,000–15,000 higher than an equivalent petrol car.
+But fuel savings, lower maintenance costs, and tax incentives can make an EV significantly cheaper to own over 3–5 years.

 Maintenance cost differences